port-suite/.github/profile/README.md

 # Port suite

 This is a suite of services that can be self hosted and used to replace big tech in many ways
 > NOTE!
-Above statement is not truthful just yet, the port suite still has som ways to go
+Above statement is not truthful just yet, the port suite still has a long way to go

 ## Exclaimer
 This README is far from done.
 Refer to the individual services if you want more information on something specific.